 Child Care FAQs

-For what purpose can I use subsidized child care?
+For what purpose can I use publicly funded child care?

-The program helps parent(s) keep employment, earn a degree/certification, or attend job find class.
+The program helps parent(s) keep employment or earn a degree or certificate.

 I only work part time.
 Can I qualify for subsidized child care?